Alfresco/docs-alfresco/search-enterprise/3.2/admin/index.md

 * Instance Type: `r6g.2xlarge.search`.
 * Storage type: EBS.
 * EBS volume type: Provisioned IOPS (SSD).
-* EBS volume size: 1000 GiB per node.
+* EBS volume size: `1000GB` per node.
 * Fielddata cache allocation: `20`.
 * Max clause count: `1024`.

 **Indexing Instance**

 * Amazon EC2 Indexing instance to run `alfresco-elasticsearch-connector-distribution-3.2.1`.
-* Indexing Instance type: `t2.2xlarge` (8vCPUs, 32GiB RAM).
+* Indexing Instance type: `t2.2xlarge` (8vCPUs, `32GB` RAM).
 * Number of Amazon EC2 Instances for Indexing: `3`.
 * Number of threads running on instance 1 and 2 is `7` each with `6` threads on instance 3.
 Total threads running in parallel is `20`.
 * Maximum Heap allocated to each thread is `4GB` (-Xmx4G).

 **Search Enterprise Master Node**

-* Number Of Master Nodes: `3`.
+* Number of Master Nodes: `3`.
-* Master Node Instance type: `m5.large.search`.
+* Master Node instance type: `m5.large.search`.
 * Master node is added for resilience, and can be avoided without having significant impact.

 **Search Enterprise Settings**

 * Number of Primary shards: `32`.
-* Number of Replica Shards: `0`.
+* Number of Replica shards: `0`.
-* Refresh Time: Disabled
+* Refresh time: Disabled.
 * Translog flush threshold: `2GB`

 **Other Components**

-* Active MQ: `mq.m4.large`
+* Active MQ: `mq.m4.large`.
-* RDS is used as the Database with `db.r5.2xlarge` running PostgreSQL
+* RDS is used as the Database with `db.r5.2xlarge` running PostgreSQL.
-* Amazon EC2 Instance running ACS & Transform Service: `m5a.xlarge`
+* Amazon EC2 Instance running Content Services and the Transform Service: `m5a.xlarge`
-* ACS Version: `7.2.0`
+* Content Services: `7.2.0`.

-The deployment architecture of the system
+The deployment architecture of the system:

 ![architecture]({% link search-enterprise/images/database-configuration.png %})

 ### Configure Search Enterprise

-Amazon Web Services recommend each shard should be not more than 50GB.
-For this example of one billion files the estimated total size of metadata to be indexed is 1.3TB.
-The shard size here can be set to 40GB which equals 32 shards.
+Amazon Web Services recommend each shard should be not more than `50GB`.
+For this example of one billion files the estimated total size of metadata to be indexed is `1.3TB`.
+The shard size here can be set to `40GB` which equals 32 shards.

 On the same VPC set the number of shards: